bdizon/ssd-implementation/README.md

 # Pytorch Implementation of Single Shot MultiBox Detector (SSD)

 This is an implementation of SSD300 with VGG16 backbone Architecture: [paper](https://arxiv.org/abs/1512.02325).
+(Adapted from amdegroot (github).

 ## Installation